CEXTBurmawala/notes/project_setup/vagrant.md

 - run `sudo apt-get install libcurl4-openssl-dev`
 - add the env vars to the `~/.bashrc` file

+Note: you may want to revise the amount of memory and cpu cores allocated in VirtualBox to this vagrant box in order to get better performance.

 - install docker
 	- run `sudo apt update`
 	- run `sudo apt install apt-transport-https ca-certificates curl software-properties-common`